 Yes.
-You must continue to meet the goals of the school you attend.
-Costs are covered until age 23 if you are enrolled and making satisfactory progress on your 21st birthday.
+You must maintain a minimum 2.0 grade point average and complete your course work.
+Costs are covered until age 23 if you are enrolled and making satisfactory progress at least one semester before your 21st birthday.

 Where do you apply?